Northumberland Walks Logo

 Broadstruther

 Also in winter small streams can be hidden by snow so a walking pole is handy to avoid plunging through.
-Continue looking back for more great views.

 From here there are superb views in all directions and especially across the Harthope Valley to the eastern slopes of Hedgehope Hill, Long Crags and Langlee Crags.